ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 {:tip: .tip}
 {:note: .note}

-# Creating an app from scratch
+# Creating a custom app from a basic starter kit
 {: #tutorial-scratch}

-You can create a custom application from scratch by using services and a runtime.
+You can create a custom application by using a basic starter kit and selecting the app type (mobile or backend), language and framework. adding services, and selecting your deployment target.
 {: shortdesc}

+The basic starter kit is a versatile tool that you can use to create custom apps that you define by language, app type, framework, and services.
+Then, you set up continuous delivery and select the deployment target of your choice.

 ## Before you begin
 {: #prereqs-scratch}